phorton1/Arduino-fridgeController/docs/design.md

 ### Configuration Values

-The following values are typically stored in NVS and showed on the "Config" tab in the webUI, and represent the persistent "configuration" of the device which does not change between reboots.
+The following values are stored in NVS and showed on the "Config" tab in the webUI, and represent the persistent "configuration" of the device which does not change between reboots.